Carreau/ipython-wiki/Sprints:-SciPy2014-sprint-ideas.md

 - Cell metadata & tagging
 - Collecting user data ethically
 - UI for selecting heading cell levels, other than having every level as a separate cell type
+- Enhance security for widgets, by enclosing widgets in sandboxed iframes